axivo/k3s-cluster/README.md

 ### Introduction

-This project provides a comprehensive solution for deploying and managing a production-ready Kubernetes environment using K3s and Ansible.
-It creates a highly available Kubernetes cluster with embedded etcd and a full suite of essential components configured for optimal performance and reliability.
+This project provides a comprehensive framework for deploying and managing production-ready Kubernetes clusters on bare-metal and virtual machines.
+It leverages Ansible automation to create resilient, fully automated K3s environments with minimal configuration effort.

+The automation is built around a collection of specialized Ansible roles that handle every aspect of the cluster lifecycle - from initial deployment and configuration to ongoing maintenance and upgrades.
+Each role is designed with flexibility in mind, allowing for customization while enforcing operational best practices.

 ### Key Features